lukasjoc/fromthetransistor/section1/building_blocks.md

 # About the building blocks of IC's and Transistors

 > Some diods and you have a transistor.
-Some transitors, capacitors and resistrors and you have an IC
+Some transitors, capacitors and resistors and you have an IC

 To undestand this understand Ohm's Law
 - V = I * R